 Group exercises are also recommended.
 Again, please discuss your exercise plans with your doctor, so you can get professional counsel.
 Some exercise routines may not be good for you.

-The cliché ‘you are what you eat’ stands true in managing withdrawal symptoms from Cymbalta.
-Tilting towards healthier food options such as nuts, vegetables, whole-grain, lean protein foods will be highly beneficial.
-Withdrawing from Cymbalta may result in a reduced appetite; hence you must be deliberate about not skipping meals and eating healthy.
+Healthy food options such as nuts, vegetables, whole-grain, lean protein foods will help you.
+Withdrawing from Cymbalta may result in reduced appetite, hence you must be deliberate about not skipping meals and eating healthy.

 How helpful was this post?